 The Department of Occupational Therapy at Duquesne University has a 27-year history of preparing practice scholars.
 The occupational therapy faculty are excellent teachers and scholars.
 Collectively, our teaching philosophy emphasizes active and transformative learning experiences.
 Community engaged learning and a wide array of excellent clinical fieldwork and doctoral experiential placements are standard teaching practices in our program and students know that they will be expected to immediately transform classroom learning into practice competencies.
 Our programs equip graduates who exhibit competencies as a generalist as well as in depth knowledge and skills to lead in practice and professional settings.

 Duquesne University's OT programs are accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA). located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 ACOTE's telephone number, c/o AOTA, is 301.652.AOTA and its web address is www.acoteonline.org.
 ACOTE accredited our programs for the maximum initial accreditation periods on August 5, 2016.

 Information regarding the accreditation of this program can be obtained through the American Council for Occupational Therapy Education (ACOTE), 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929, Phone: 301.652.AOTA.

-The National Board for Certification in Occupational Therapy provides program data results for Duquesne University and these can be obtained through NBCOT.
-Our own summary can accessed on our web page.
+The National Board for Certification in Occupational Therapy (NBCOT) provides program data results for Duquesne University.
+Our own summary of program outcomes reflect the strong success of our graduates.